 The answer is rather unsettling, and it is the same then and now, they just want to 'send a message to Americans that we are at war'.

-All Trump's other ventures have been equally unsuccessful, such as, the tax cuts to the ultra rich that would against all economic reasoning either Keynesian, Austrian school or historically, that would magically trickle down to consumers.
+All Trump's other ventures have been equally unsuccessful, such as, the tax cuts to the ultra rich that against all economic reasoning either Keynesian, Austrian school or historically, would magically trickle down to consumers.
 When real wage increases are the only real known policy that will actually boost economic activity.
-Racial animus against those, who have over Trump's long and undistinguished career, have sued him for violations of their constitutional rights, and to force him to pay his sub-contractors.
+Racial animus against those, who have over Trump's long and undistinguished career, have had sue him for violations of their constitutional rights, and to force him to pay his sub-contractors.

 But notably, the very idea of dispatching Pompeo to conduct off-the-cuff negotiations with the Taliban on the eve of the Day of Remembrance of the slaughter of thousands of Americans and many others, begs rational discernment.

 It is Trump's utter desperation to be seen as a leader, and not just another rabble rouser, who has a microphone that will only increase as he flails about in search of some honor or another, which he does not deserve and will never achieve.
 Lincoln's writing about the demagogue and the mob, depicts Trump and his obedient acolytes, with surgical precision.

 And, all apologies to those whose loss on the 11th of September 2001 bears heavy on their hearts, and to those who loss one of our brave daughters and sons who sought to right the wrongs inflicted upon us.